 The main funding source for the Transit Authority is the FTA Section 5307 and FTA 5339 grant programs.
 The Section 5307 program provides funding for both capital and operating costs.
 The federal share of the program provides 80% of the costs for capital projects and the remainder is covered by state and local shares that are responsible for 10% each.
 The amount of funding that remains after the acquisition of capital items can be applied to operating costs under the Section 5307 grant program.
 However, the funding applied to the operating costs cannot exceed 50% of the total amount.
 The rest of the operating costs are covered by local sources.
 The Transit Authority also receives farebox revenues from its daily operations as well as revenue from advertising.
-The MTA files a grant application under the Section 5307 program each year to acquire capital items.
-The amount of funding levels under the Section 5307 program can vary each year but it is important that the amounts remain relatively consistent in the future in order to support local transit service.
+The MTA files a grant application under the Section 5307 program can vary each year but it is important that the amounts remain relatively consistent in the future in order to support local transit service.